Bones, Muscles, and Joints

 Article Translations: (Spanish)

-What Are the Bones and What Do They Do?
+What Are Bones and What Do They Do?

-Bones are made up of calcium, phosphorus, sodium, and other minerals, as well as the protein collagen.
-Calcium is needed to make bones hard, which allows them to support your weight.
-Bones also store calcium and release some into the bloodstream when it's needed by other parts of the body.
+Bones are made up of a framework of a protein called collagen , with a mineral called calcium phosphate that makes the framework hard and strong.
+Bones store calcium and release some into the bloodstream when it's needed by other parts of the body.
 The amounts of certain vitamins and minerals that you eat, especially vitamin D and calcium, directly affect how much calcium is stored in the bones.

-The soft bone marrow inside many of our bones is where most of the blood cells flowing through our bodies are made.
+In this soft bone is where most of the body's blood cells are made.
 The bone marrow contains stem cells, which produce the body's red blood cells and platelets, and some types of white blood cells.
 Red blood cells carry oxygen to the body's tissues, and platelets help with blood clotting when someone has a cut or wound.
 White blood cells help the body fight infection.

 Bones are fastened to other bones by long, fibrous straps called ligaments (pronounced: LIG-uh-mentz).
 Cartilage (pronounced: KAR-tul-ij), a flexible, rubbery substance in our joints, supports bones and protects them where they rub against each other.

-What Are the Muscles and What Do They Do?
+What Are Muscles and What Do They Do?

-Bones don't work alone — they need help from the muscles and joints.
 Muscles pull on the joints, allowing us to move.
-They also help the body perform other functions so we can grow and remain strong, such as chewing food and then moving it through the digestive system.
+They also help the body do such things as chewing food and then moving it through the digestive system.

 Humans have three different kinds of muscle:

-- Skeletal muscle is attached by cord-like tendons to bone, such as in the legs, arms, abdomen, chest, neck, and face.
+- Skeletal muscle is attached by cord-like tendons to bone, such as in the legs, arms, and face.
 Skeletal muscles are called striated (pronounced: STRY-ay-ted) because they are made up of fibers that have horizontal stripes when viewed under a microscope.
-These muscles hold the skeleton together, give the body shape, and help it with everyday movements (they are known as voluntary muscles because you can control their movement).
-They can contract (shorten or tighten) quickly and powerfully, but they tire easily and have to rest between workouts.
+These muscles help hold the skeleton together, give the body shape, and help it with everyday movements (known as voluntary muscles because you can control their movement).
+They can contract (shorten or tighten) quickly and powerfully, but they tire easily.

 The movements your muscles make are coordinated and controlled by the brain and nervous system.
 The involuntary muscles are controlled by structures deep within the brain and the upper part of the spinal cord called the brain stem.
 The voluntary muscles are regulated by the parts of the brain known as the cerebral motor cortex and the cerebellum (pronounced: ser-uh-BEL-um).

 When you decide to move, the motor cortex sends an electrical signal through the spinal cord and peripheral nerves to the muscles, causing them to contract.
 The motor cortex on the right side of the brain controls the muscles on the left side of the body and vice versa.

-What Are the Joints and What Do They Do?
+What Are Joints and What Do They Do?